Envq/abb_gamepad_teleoperation/README.md

 ## **Examples**
 All examples are launchable inside docker apart from joystick_controller.

-A class (simple_interface) that wraps around abb_libegm has been created that simplifies its use, added exceptions (custom_exception) and a class (joystick_interface) to be launched on the host to read the joystick values using [SDL2](https://www.libsdl.org/download-2.0.php).
+A class (simple_interface) that wraps around abb_libegm has been created that simplifies its use, added some utilities (custom_exception, custom_utils) and a class (joystick_interface) to be launched on the host to read the joystick values using [SDL2](https://www.libsdl.org/download-2.0.php).

 ### **abb_examples/**